-URBAN AND REGIONAL ANALYSIS SERVICES the official source of demographic and economic data for the state.
+URBAN AND REGIONAL ANALYSIS SERVICES source of demographic and economic data for the state.
 UCSUR's Urban and Regional Analysis Program (URA) analyzes major economic and demographic trends in the Pittsburgh region in national and international contexts.
 URA brings together faculty, research staff, and graduate students to examine important urban and regional issues, with the results disseminated widely to state and regional policymakers, local officials, and community and economic development organizations.
 URA also partners with other researchers and organizations across the globe to advance urban and regional knowledge.
 URA's research extends from regional development to community change and examines their consequences for regional restructuring, equity implications, and policy analysis.
 In addition to the performance of the regional economy, specific strategic economic sectors are examined through in-depth studies and their implications for workforce development and job creation.
 The program also fosters the development of new methods of data collection and analysis.
 URA research is published in scholarly journals and technical reports and has been an important element of UCSUR's commitment to providing regional economic development analysis to both the academic community and the Pittsburgh region.
 Through URA's work, UCSUR is one of two research affiliates of the Pennsylvania State Data Center, the official source of demographic and economic data for the state.
 Pittsburgh Regional Economic Model Regional economic models describe the flow of monetary and labor resources within and across both regions and economic sectors.
 They are often used to assess the economic and labor impacts of policy alternatives, such as tax revisions, economic development, large-scale infrastructure investment, and many other similar scenarios.
 UCSUR uses software developed by Regional Economic Models Inc. (REMI), of Amherst, MA for economic impact analysis and economic and demographic forecasting for an 11-county region of southwestern Pennsylvania.
 The Pittsburgh REMI model is supported by UCSUR in partnership with the Southwestern Pennsylvania Commission (SPC), which uses REMI for planning transportation infrastructure and long-range forecasting.
 UCSUR has over 25 years of experience applying the REMI model to the Pittsburgh region.
 Previous applications of Pittsburgh's REMI model include economic, population, and labor market forecasting and regional economic impact analysis.
-Geographic Information System Geographic Information System (GIS) software is used to visualize and analyze spatial trends in data.
-UCSUR staff have decades of leadership experience using GIS systems to manage and analyze spatial data, including executing original research, database development and technical assistance.
-Our staff have led GIS-driven projects across a diversity of domains, including environmental policy, health care, land use and housing policy, and Social Determinants of Health (SDoH).
-SDoH are measures of the conditions in which people live and include factors such as socioeconomic status, educational achievement, and neighborhood physical environment.
-As researchers seek to measure the impact of SDoH on health outcomes they need access to spatial skills and knowledge.
-UCSUR GIS staff support health and medical studies by providing database development and spatial analysis skills to researchers who want to integrate spatial data into their studies.
-Services include geocoding patient addresses from medical health records and spatial overlays of the residential point locations to assign measures of SDoH.
-UCSUR has also utilized GIS to characterize the neighborhood environments of the Pittsburgh Regional Caregiver, Quality of Life and State of Aging Survey respondents, demonstrating our commitment to integrating GIS and spatial analyses within our own work.
-Exemplary recent projects include the Allegheny County Age-Friendly Community Index (https://afci.ucsur.pitt.edu/ information.php), an interactive online map of age-friendly community indicator variables for every Census tract in Allegheny County.
-The map and underlying spatial database provide an overview of the availability and concentration of services and infrastructure to support older adults in Allegheny County.
-Pittsburgh Perspectives The URA Program has expanded public outreach with an online section of the UCSUR web page, which publishes short analyses of topics related to economic and demographic change in the Pittsburgh region.
+Geographic Information System Geographic Information System (GIS) and spatial analysis expertise (Ellen Kinnee) continues to attract a wide variety of research to UCSUR.
+In addition to ongoing work supporting a five-year NIH grant with researchers at Drexel University and the Icahn School of Medicine at Mount Sinai, UCSUR is supporting this group on a three-year US EPA STAR grant to study resilience enhancing assets among children in the state of New York.
+A joint project with the School of Public Health has yielded a comprehensive spatial database of structural racism measures for use in maternal health and other epidemiological studies.
+Several collaborations have helped investigators to integrate GIS into medical research and have strengthened UCSUR ties with UPMC.
+These include two studies looking at utilization and barriers to telehealth services and the effect on cardiovascular and metabolic disease outcomes as well as an examination of artificial light at night exposure and circadian activity rhythm disruption in adolescents and young adults.